 But the passion for electronic music never waned.
-Over the last few years more and more young bands started to work with the synthesizer-sounds that originated in the 80s.
-For Aerne and Caduff this was the moment to wake Séance from hibernation.
-"The sound of that time has its own character, Analog Soul, that's what we grew up with.
+In recent years, more and more young bands have started to work with the synthesizer sounds and drum machine patterns that originated in the 80s.
+For Aerne and Caduff, this was the moment to bring Séance out of hibernation.
+"The sound of that time has its own character, "analogue soul", that's what we grew up with.
 It's great that young artists are now drawing with these tools," explains Reto Caduff.

-The real test of the re-formed duo will be at the end of March 2020.
-WHERE WE CAME FROM is Séance's first studio album in 30 years.
-Ten new songs have been composed, which will be recorded in London in winter with producer David M. Allen (The Cure, Sisters Of Mercy, Depeche Mode) at the mixing desk of legendary producer Conny Plank.
+The debut EP Detlef and Destemonias End (1987) was also made available online for the first time.
+Then came WHERE WE CAME FROM, Séance's first studio album in 30 years.
+Ten new songs, recorded in London in winter 2019 with producer David M. Allen (The Cure, Sisters Of Mercy, Depeche Mode) at the mixing desk of legendary producer Conny Plank.
 WHERE WE CAME FROM is both the title of the album and a reference to the musical past.
-A commitment to the electronic music, Synth Pop and the sounds that inspired the artists in their youth and motivated them to make music themselves.
-But there is no 80's homage with cover versions in the works.
-All ten songs are new original compositions that seamlessly join the oeuvre of the Swiss duo, created for the present time, with themes that composer Aerne worked on over the last few years.
-Less youthful exuberance but created with no less passion and verve.
+A commitment to the sounds that inspired the artists in their youth and motivated them to make music.
+But this is no 80's homage with cover versions.
+All ten songs are new original compositions that fit seamlessly into the Swiss duo's oeuvre, created for the present, with themes that composer Aerne has been working on over the last few years.
+Less youthful exuberance, more personal reflection, but created with no less passion and verve.
 A seamless transition - hard to believe that there are 30 years in between.
 Released digitally, on CD and vinyl, the album was finally presented to the public in the spring of 2022.